-North Island and South Island Veterans Teams North Island and South Island Open Teams North Island and South Island Women's Teams North Island and South Island Junior Teams
+North Island and South Island Veterans Teams North Island and South Island Open Teams North Island and South Island Women's Teams North Island and South Island Junior Teams North Island and South Island Men's Team

 - 2.13.2 NOMINATION for these teams may be made by any affiliated member of TSNZ, subject to the following conditions: - 2.13.2.1 Members who wish to nominate for selection to any of the teams in Rule 2.13.1 shall complete the panel on the TSNZ Membership form and return to the TSNZ office not later than 30 April in the year of the event.
-The current TSNZ Capitation Fee must be forwarded with the membership form if not previously paid through an Outdoor Club - 2.13.2.2 The Administration Officer shall confirm nominees are current TSNZ affiliates and shall forward an acknowledgment of receipt to each nominee. - 2.13.2.3 The TSNZ Administration Officer shall not later than 5 May of the year of the event, forward a full list of nominations to the Secretary of each Association within the Island from which the nomination is received.
+The current TSNZ Capitation Fee must be forwarded with the membership form if not previously paid through an Outdoor Club - 2.13.2.2 The Executive Officer shall confirm nominees are current TSNZ affiliates and shall forward an acknowledgment of receipt to each nominee. - 2.13.2.3 The TSNZ Executive Officer shall not later than 5 May of the year of the event, forward a full list of nominations to the Secretary of each Association within the Island from which the nomination is received.